leililatern/exocore/_journal/2022-08-esoteric-beef-tartare.md

 # Healthiest Beef Tartare You've Ever Had!

+This is a recipe I got from my friend Ulenka, we enjoy making the strongest Beef Tartare possible. :) This is my version of the recipe.
+WARNING!
+This recipe WILL leave your mouth STINKY!

 Ingredients:
 * 1 Egg (yolk)
-* Tartare meat 200g
+* 200 Tartare Meat (good pure mashed up (minced) beef)
-* 3-4 garlic cloves (depends on size of cloves)
+* 3 garlic cloves (4 if small cloves)
 * Half an onion
-* 1 Tsp Pure Olive oil (optional)
+* 0,5 Tsp Pure Olive oil

-1. Take your favourite tartare meat, 200g
+* Salt, pepper
+* Cayenne pepper (optional)

-2. Take 3-4 garlic cloves, turn into tiny pieces
+1. Turn the garlic into tiny pieces
-3. Take half an onion, turn into tiny pieces
+2. Turn the onion into tiny pieces
+3. Separate egg yolk from egg white.
+I like to use [this Method.](https://www.youtube.com/watch?v=yAGX-54iR30)
+4. Put meat in bowl, add All of the ingredients.
+(Season by your own preference, I like to put a lot of pepper always)
+5. Mash the meat and ingredients together completely with clean hands
+6. Create shape (for example, a Ball :D)
+7. Eat!

+That's it, good healthy esoteric Healthmaxx Raw Beef :DDD !!~ WARNING!
+WILL Leave your mouth STINKY!
+Oops :'D